Benjamin Makoto Godkin

 CV

-I am a fifth year student of the Graduate Group in Applied Mathematics interested in partial differential equations and numerical analysis.
+I am a fifth year student of the Graduate Group in Applied Mathematics interested in partial differential equations and numerical analysis, and my advisor is Joseph Teran.
 Watching smoke billow from campfires and the cyles of boiling and boiling over wort, my inspiration for studying applied mathematics stems from the uncanny ability of using mathematics to model various physical phonomena.

 Before coming to Davis in the fall of 2019, I earned a BS in Applied Mathematics at UCLA in 2015, worked a couple of years in legal tech at Ravel Law, and completed an MS in Mathematics at San José State University.
 While at San José State, I researched finite element methods for Burgers' equation, and my advisor was Daniel Brinkman.
 Below is an application of the Discontinuous Galerkin Method to the inviscid Burgers' equation.